10 Best Things to Do in Valencia, Spain in 2023

 10. Watch a game or tour the Mestalla Stadium

-For football fans, the Mestalla Statium is a must visit in Valencia.
-This has been the home stadium of Valencia C.F. since 1923 and a few yers ago it came in second on The Telegraph‘s list of greatest football stadiums in Europe.
+Are you a football fan?
+Then you must visit Valencia’s Mestalla Stadium.
+This has been the home stadium of Valencia C.F. since 1923 and a few years ago it came in second on The Telegraph‘s list of greatest football stadiums in Europe.

-Visiting the Mestalla Stadium is a must-do for football fans, especially if you can get tickets at one of the matches.
-However, if no match is played during your visit, taking the guided tour of the stadium is the next best thing you can do.
+Visiting the Mestalla Stadium is a must-do for football fans, especially if you can get tickets to one of the matches.
+However, if no match is played during your visit, taking a guided tour of the stadium is the next best thing you can do.

 The tour takes you around the stadium’s most historic places, such as the trophy room, the VIP box, the changing rooms, the press room, and the pitch.
 It’s a great way to soak up the atmosphere of the stadium and see the stands with your own eyes.